louisteenbrink/www/posts/2017-08-11-modern-javascript-in-the-browser.md

 document.addEventListener('scroll', () => console.log(document.body.scrollTop));
 ```

 And now, scroll!
 Crazy isn't it?
-What is you see is how many pixels you have scrolled from the top of the page.
+Each event logged represents one pixel scrolled down or up since the page was loaded

 Suppose you have the following HTML: